2010–11 North American winter: Groundhog Day blizzard

 On January 31, a low-pressure system formed in Montana, and merged with a storm that pushed in from Northern California and a third storm in the Gulf of Mexico over the Midwest, on February 1, and rapidly intensified.
 The resulting storm brought a historic blizzard to the Midwest.
 It was the first storm to rank as a Category 5 on the RSI since 2009.
 It brought a tornado outbreak to the southeast states with most reported in Alabama.
 It brought a blizzard and winter storm from New Mexico to New England and later up into Atlantic Canada.
 Chicago received 1 to 2 feet of snow and 60 mph winds.
 The greater area of northern Illinois getting anywhere from 20 to 28 inches of snow.
 It hit the Midwest and New England with an ice storm along the warm front and mixed precipitation from New Mexico to Northern Texas.
 This ice storm brought 1 in of ice to several areas.

+Late January–early February cold wave

+Following the major blizzard in the Midwest on Groundhog Day, a major cold wave behind the storm's cold front left temperatures plunging, with wind chill values dropped as low as -36 °F in Boise City, the lowest recorded wind chill in the state since the deployment of the Oklahoma Mesonet.
+In Mexico, the temperatures dropped to -18 C in the Ciudad Juárez metropolitan area in Mexico, and in the mountains area plunging to -23 C, resulting in the deaths of at least six people in the coldest temperatures recorded in the area in at least half a century.